Sendhil Ramamurthy: Career

-As of 2020, he is part of the cast of the new Netflix series Never Have I Ever, playing Mohan Vishwakumar, the main character's father.
+As of 2020, he is part of the cast of the Netflix series Never Have I Ever, playing Mohan Vishwakumar, the main character's father.
 The series is produced by Mindy Kaling, who had first worked with Ramamurthy when she was a writer and actor on The Office.

 In 2022, Ramamurthy appeared in season four of Doom Patrol as Mister 104.

 Personal life

 In 1999, Ramamurthy married actress Olga Sosnovska.
-They have two children, daughter Halina and son Alek, born in 2005 and 2008 respectively.
+They have two children, a daughter and a son, born in 2005 and 2008 respectively.
 He and his family previously lived in London and have since moved to New York.

 Comedian and film director Jay Chandrasekhar is his cousin.
-He is a sustaining member of WNYC.